Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Preliminaries on -algebras and factorization homology

-\emph{Factorization homology} is the ($\infty,1)$-functor $Op(M)\otimes \text{Fac}_{M}^{lc}\to \hkmod$, denoted $(M,\mathcal{A})\mapsto \int_M \mathcal{A}$, given by the left Kan extension of $\text{Disk}(M)\stackrel{\mathcal{A}}\longrightarrow \hkmod$.
-We say that $\int_M \mathcal{A}$ is the factorization homology of $M$ with values in $\mathcal{A}$. \end{definition} \begin{rem} Factorization homology is also called topological chiral homology in~\cite{L-HA, L-TFT, L-VI}.
-We prefer Francis terminology~\cite{F, AFT, F2} which is justified by the fact that factorization homology is actually the homology (or said otherwise derived sections) of factorizations algebras in the sense of Costello~\cite{CG} as we proved~\cite{GTZ2}, see Remark~\ref{R:FactAlgisFactAlg} below. \end{rem} \begin{ex} If $M$ is a framed manifold, then any $E_n$-algebra is a locally constant factorization algebra on $M$ (for instance, see~\cite{L-HA, GTZ2}). \end{ex} \begin{ex} The canonical map $N(\text{Disk}(M))\to N(Fin_\ast)$ shows that any $E_\infty$-algebras has a canonical structure of locally factorization algebra on any topological manifold $M$.
-This structure is studied in details (using the Hochschild chain models) in \cite{GTZ2} and actually extends to define factorization algebra on any $CW$-complex. \end{ex} \begin{rem} Let us justify a bit more the terminology of locally constant factorization algebras we are using (hoping it will avoid any possible confusion).
-The notion of locally constant $N(\text{Disk}(X))$-algebra is actually equivalent to the \lq\lq{}full\rq\rq{} notion of a locally constant factorization algebra on $X$ in the sense of Costello~\cite{CG, Co} which are a a similar construction where the $U_i$ are allowed to be any open subsets, satisfying a kind of \lq\lq{}\v{C}ech/cosheaf-like\rq\rq{} condition (and still being locally constant in the above sense).
-Let us now be more precise.
-A \textbf{prefactorization} algebra is an algebra over the colored operad whose objects are open subsets of $X$ and whose morphisms from $\{U_1, \cdots, U_n\}$ to $V$ are empty unless when $U_i$'s are mutually disjoint subsets of $U$, in which case they are singletons.
-Unfolding the definition we find that a prefactorization algebra on $X$, with value in chain complexes, is a rule that assigns to any open set $U$ a chain complex $\mathcal{F}(U)$ and, to any finite family of pairwise disjoint open sets $U_1,\dots, U_n \subset V$ included in an open $V$, a natural map $\mathcal{F}(U_1)\otimes\cdots\otimes \mathcal{F}(U_n) \to \mathcal{F}(V)$.
-These structures maps are required to satisfy obvious associativity and symmetry conditions, see~\cite{CG}.
-These structure maps allows to define \lq\lq{}\v{C}ech-complexes\rq\rq{} associated to a cover $\mathcal{U}$ of $U$.
+\begin{rem} Let us justify a bit more the terminology of locally constant factorization algebras we are using (hoping it will avoid any possible confusion, also see \cite[\S~4.2]{G-Houches}).
+The notion of locally constant $N(\text{Disk}(X))$-algebra is actually equivalent to the \lq\lq{}full\rq\rq{} notion of a locally constant factorization algebra on $X$ in the sense of Costello~\cite{CG, Co} which are a similar construction where the $U_i$ are allowed to be any open subsets, satisfying a kind of \lq\lq{}\v{C}ech/cosheaf-like\rq\rq{} condition (and still being locally constant in the above sense).
+Let us now be more precise. \begin{definition} A \textbf{prefactorization} algebra is an algebra over the colored operad whose objects are open subsets of $X$ and whose morphisms from $\{U_1, \cdots, U_n\}$ to $V$ are empty unless when $U_i$'s are mutually disjoint subsets of $U$, in which case they are singletons. \end{definition} The above definition makes sense for \emph{any} topological space $X$.
+Unfolding the definition, we find that a prefactorization algebra on $X$, with value in chain complexes, is a rule that assigns to any open set $U$ a chain complex $\mathcal{F}(U)$ and, to any finite family of pairwise disjoint open sets $U_1,\dots, U_n \subset V$ included in an open $V$, a natural map $\mathcal{F}(U_1)\otimes\cdots\otimes \mathcal{F}(U_n) \to \mathcal{F}(V)$.
+These structure maps are required to satisfy obvious associativity and symmetry conditions, see~\cite{CG}.
+They allow us to define \lq\lq{}\v{C}ech-complexes\rq\rq{} associated to a cover $\mathcal{U}$ of $U$.
 Denoting $P\mathcal{U}$ the set of finite pairwise disjoint open subsets $\{U_1,\dots,U_n \, ,\, U_i\in \mathcal{U}\}$, it is, by definition the chain (bi-)complex